Technical Report: Impact of Position Bias on Language Models in Token Classification: Conclusion

-The project is supported by funds of the Federal Ministry of Food and Agriculture (BMEL) based on a decision of the Parliament of the Federal Republic of Germany.
-The Federal Office for Agriculture and Food (BLE) provides coordinating support for artificial intelligence (AI) in agriculture as funding organisation, grant number \textbf{05119082}.
+\begin{acks} This work is supported by funds of the Federal Ministry of Food and Agriculture (BMEL) based on a decision of the Parliament of the Federal Republic of Germany.
+The Federal Office for Agriculture and Food (BLE) provides coordinating support for artificial intelligence (AI) in agriculture as funding organisation, grant number \textbf{2820KI012}.
+The work was also partly funded by BMBF under the funding code 01—S20049. \end{acks}